 Located to the east of Sunset Beach, Mother's Beach is a section of white sand that offers calmer swimming than the rest of the area.
 It's a hot spot for parents and children, and on any given sunny day you'll find children building sand castles, climbing trees, body boarding and swimming.
 There's a picnic table in the shade of a tree offering a sun free lunch spot, but usually it's enjoyed by locals checking the surf.
 Mother's is accessible through a beach access path off of Huelo Street, or by walking a few hundred feet east from Sunset Beach, right off of Kamehameha Highway.

 This North Shore beach is a favorite with folks who follow the surfing circuit.
 During the summer, its two miles of white-sand shores are relatively safe, and you'll find swimmers and snorkelers frolicking among milder waves.
-Come winter, though, the surf runs high, and rip currents can be deadly.
+Come winter, the surf runs high, and rip currents can be deadly.
 At this point, it's best to leave the imposing waves to experts and simply watch experienced folks tackle the ocean from a safe perch on the beach.
 There's full amenities - bathrooms and cold, outdoor showers - located across the street from the beach.
-Lifeguards add to the safety level in the winters especially.
+Lifeguards can be seen patrolling the shores year-round.